- What We Do

 This infosheet is designed for eligible workers (including independent contractors and job applicants) who have been subjected to unlawful adverse action but, if employed as an employee, have not been dismissed.

-If you have been subjected to unlawful adverse action by your employer (excluding dismissal), prospective employer or principal (i.e. where you are an independent contractor or employee of an independent contractor), you may be able to file a General Protections Dispute – Non-Termination claim (GPD-NT) at either the Federal Court or Federal Circuit Court (FCC).
+If you have been subjected to unlawful adverse action by your employer (excluding dismissal), prospective employer or principal (boss) (i.e. where you are an independent contractor or employee of an independent contractor), you may be able to file a General Protections Dispute – Non-Termination claim (GPD-NT) at a federal court.

 You have six years from the date the unlawful adverse action took place (excluding dismissal) to file a claim.
-Alternatively, a voluntary conference can be held at the Fair Work Commission (FWC) before filing a claim at the Federal Court or FCC if both parties agree to attend.
+Alternatively, a voluntary conference can be held at the Fair Work Commission (FWC) before filing a claim at a federal court if both parties agree to attend.

 Adverse action can be taken against you by: